christianalfoni/impact/docs/learn/scoping.md

 Receiving props from React is especially useful to take advantage of modern React async patterns.
 The feature also allows you to bind a store to state, for example a store that provides functionality to edit a specific ticket in your project management app.

 The provided store is consumed from nested components or can also be consumed by other nested stores.
-Think of the stores as traditional React context behaviour, but with primitives creating an improved developer experience.
+Think of the stores as traditional React context behaviour, but with primitives improving performance and developer experience.

 ::: tip